shaadclt/Algorithmic-Trading-Python/README.md

-# Algorithmic Trading with Stock Momentum Analysis
+# Algorithmic Trading using Momentum Strategy and Python

 This is a Python application that uses the Streamlit library to perform algorithmic trading analysis based on stock momentum.
 It retrieves stock data from Yahoo Finance using the `yfinance` library and visualizes the momentum and buying/selling signals using Plotly.